 Melissa Downs is the Dean of Innovation and Academic Programs at John Paul II High School in Plano, Texas.
 She has been a member of the faculty there since 2012.
 She oversees student activities, clubs, organizations, curriculum, instruction, master schedule, professional development, AP, Dual Credit, and innovative programs (STEAM, EPICS, Social Innovation Lab, Blended Learning, academic competitions, and internships).
 She also oversees both the new student and new teacher mentoring programs.
 Ms. Downs piloted the teaching of the Student Leadership Class and the Social Innovation Lab.
 She is passionate about cultivating student leaders and working alongside teachers to inspire greatness in JPII classrooms.

-Allie Howard is currently a computer teacher for St. Joseph Grade School.
-This is her 8th year in this position and 15th year overall in teaching.
-During her years in education, she has watched the presence of technology rapidly expand in our schools and in her current role, consistently evaluates how and when our classrooms incorporate technology.
+Allie Howard is a computer teacher for St. Joseph Grade School.
+During her time in education, she has watched the presence of technology rapidly expand in schools and recognizes the need to consistently evaluate how and when classrooms incorporate technology.
 It is her hope that this program will better equip her to understand how this ever-increasing use of digital tools affects students beyond academics and also how her role as an educator can help shape technology use in positive ways.
 Allie’s bachelor’s degree is in Elementary Education and she recently completed her Masters in Curriculum and Educational Technology.
-She and her husband, John, are parents to Jessa (in seventh grade) and Sam (in fourth grade).

-Randy is a seminarian at St. Charles Borromeo Seminary, studying to be a priest for the Archdiocese of Philadelphia.
+Randy is a deacon at St. Charles Borromeo Seminary, studying to be a priest for the Archdiocese of Philadelphia.
 He entered the seminary right out of high school.
 This is his seventh year in priestly formation.
-He will be ordained a transitional deacon at the end of this academic year, and a priest in May of 2023.
-In Randy's various parish assignments throughout his time at the seminary, he has seen how effective technology and social media can be in building up the Body of Christ.
-Randy is excited to be a part of this program so that he can reflect on these experiences and develop the tools to better serve Jesus Christ and his Church in our changing world.
+He was ordained a transitional deacon at the end of this academic year, and will be ordained a priest in May of 2023.
+In Deacon Randy's various parish assignments throughout his time at the seminary, he has seen how effective technology and social media can be in building up the Body of Christ.
+Deacon Randy is excited to be a part of this program so that he can reflect on these experiences and develop the tools to better serve Jesus Christ and his Church in our changing world.

-Bill Maier is the Secretary for Communications for the Diocese of Brooklyn and also heads DeSales Media Group, creators of content and technology for use in formation, discipleship building and evangelization in the Diocese of Brooklyn and beyond.
-With 25+ years experience in media, marketing and digital technology, Bill’s specialization is in using these tools for bringing people with shared passions and interests together into communities.
-During his career Bill has created and produced multi-platform content for clients and partners including ABC, CBS, NBC, PBS, ESPN, Discovery, SiriusXM, the NFL, Major League Baseball, Sports Illustrated, Yahoo and others.
+Bill Maier is the Secretary for Communications for the Diocese of Brooklyn and also heads DeSales Media Group, creators of content and technology for use in formation, discipleship building, and evangelization in the Diocese of Brooklyn and beyond.
+With 25+ years of experience in media, marketing, and digital technology, Bill’s specialization is in using these tools for bringing people with shared passions and interests together into communities.
+During his career, Bill has created and produced multi-platform content for clients and partners including ABC, CBS, NBC, PBS, ESPN, Discovery, SiriusXM, the NFL, Major League Baseball, Sports Illustrated, Yahoo, and others.
 His publishing partners have included Simon & Schuster, Rodale, Scholastic, Triumph Books, and NFL Publishing.
-He also headed a television marketing and technology division of Interpublic Group creating strategies and campaigns for brands such as Coca Cola, General Motors, Kraft, Johnson & Johnson, Unilever, L’Oreal, Disney and Capital Music, among others.
+He also headed a television marketing and technology division of Interpublic Group, creating strategies and campaigns for brands such as Coca Cola, General Motors, Kraft, Johnson & Johnson, Unilever, L’Oreal, Disney and Capital Music, among others.

 Nicholas Powers is a physics teacher at All Hallows High School in the Bronx with a background in classics and computer science.
 He has a keen interest in developing the thought of Pope Francis and his influences viz. sensing the "delicate equilibria" of the times and engaging the world amid the "rapidification" we all experience from new technologies, and inculturating these lessons in secondary education.
 He is also a former college rower, Spongebob enthusiast, and he has nearly perfected the art of making tiramisu.

-Louden Redinger is from Hastings, Nebraska, and comes from a large Catholic family – he’s the oldest of 2 brothers and 6 sisters.
+Deacon Louden Redinger is from Hastings, Nebraska, and comes from a large Catholic family – he’s the oldest of 9.
 In 2014 he entered the seminary for the Diocese of Lincoln, NE, and graduated from St. Gregory the Great Seminary in Seward, NE in 2018.
-Currently he is enrolled at St. Charles Borromeo Seminary in Philadelphia and is eagerly anticipating ordination to the diaconate this upcoming May.
+Currently he is enrolled at St. Charles Borromeo Seminary in Philadelphia and was ordained to the transitional diaconate in Lincoln at the end of the school year.
+He’ll be ordained a priest in May of 2023.
 In his free time Louden enjoys travelling, learning about American history, and rooting for the Chicago Cubs.
+Louden hopes the Church Communications Ecology Program can equip him with tools to proclaim and preach the Gospel in a digital age.

 Renée D. Roden